Centogene N.V. (CNTG) Shares Rise Despite Market Challenges

 Is It Worth Investing in Centogene N.V.
 (NASDAQ: CNTG) Right Now?

-, and the 36-month beta value for CNTG is at -0.91.
-Analysts have varying views on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”
+compared to its average ratio and a 36-month beta value of -0.71.
+Analysts have mixed views on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023